Large-scale quantization of trace I: Finite propagation operators: -theory, cyclic homology and the Chern character

 The map $\chi$ is defined as follows.
 Given elements $T_0, \dots, T_n \in \sB(\cY)$, let us consider the multilinear functional $\chi(T_0 \otimes \dots \otimes T_n)$ on the space $C_c(M)$ of compactly supported continuous functions on $M$ defined by

 Note that because the $T_i$ are locally trace-class and the $f_i$ are compactly supported, each of the terms $f_i T_i$ is trace-class, and so is their product; hence the expression is well-defined.
-It is shown in \cite[\S4.2]{Roe-cohom} that \eqref{DefCharacterMap} is locally bounded as a linear functional on the subspace of decomposables in $C_c(M^{n+1})$, therefore extends by continuity to a linear functional on $C_c(M^{n+1})$ and hence is given by integration with respect to some locally finite complex-valued Borel measure on $M^{n+1}$ by the Kakutani-Markhov-Riesz theorem.
-Because each $T_i$ has finite propagation, this measure has support in some $R$-thickening $\Delta_R$ of the multidiagonal, hence we obtain a well-defined element $\chi(T_0 \otimes \dots \otimes T_n)$ in $CX_n(M)$.
+It is shown in \cite[\S4.2]{Roe-cohom} that \eqref{DefCharacterMap} is locally bounded as a linear functional on the subspace of decomposables in $C_c(M^{n+1})$, therefore extends by continuity to a linear functional on $C_c(M^{n+1})$ and hence is given by integration with respect to some locally finite complex-valued Borel measure on $M^{n+1}$ by the Kakutani--Markov--Riesz theorem.
+Because each $T_i$ has finite propagation, this measure has support in some $R$-thickening $\Delta_R$ of the multi-diagonal, hence we obtain a well-defined element $\chi(T_0 \otimes \dots \otimes T_n)$ in $CX_n(M)$.

 Moreover, if each $T_i$ is supported on some member $Y_i$ of $\cY$, the measure $\chi(T_0 \otimes \dots \otimes T_n)$ is supported on $Y_0 \cup \cdots \cup Y_n$.
 This gives an element $\chi(T_0 \otimes \dots \otimes T_n)$ in $CX_n(\cY)$.
 This defines a map